The Food in Kosovo – Travel Kosovo

 Delicious looking fruits and vegetables can be found everywhere in Kosovo.
 Juicy strawberries were in season during our trip and made for a great afternoon snack.
 Our main courses were always served with very fresh salads with some lovely dressing.

-Surprisingly good!
+Wine in Kosovo is surprisingly good!
 I hadn’t realised that Kosovo was a wine-producing region until the waiter recommended a local product.
 He explained that the wine industry is picking up in this little country.
 A great complement to the rather heavy but nevertheless tasty food in Kosovo.

 A good coffee fix is very easy to find in Kosovo where locals seem to be continuously drinking it from small cups in the many cafes.
 Coffee lovers take note – Kosovars believe their macchiato to be the best in the world and take great pride in brewing it.
 And it did indeed deliver a much-needed kick.